egison/sweet-egison/README.md

 [2,4,6]
 ```

-Note that there is no recursion or `fold`s in our `map` definition!
+Note that we don't see any recursions or `fold`s in our `map` definition!
 An intuition of `map` function, that applies the function to all elements, are expressed directly in the pattern expression.

 ### Matchers